 Planet Coaster, along with the original Rollercoaster Tycoon series, make developers Frontier Developments building game stalwarts.
 With the endless tools that games such as this have to offer, you will be well on the way to producing roller coasters that leave your virtual park attendees shoving their way to the front of the queue.

 Certainly one of the best city building games out there, Cities: Skylines will consume the life of any budding mayor.
 Whether you create a city replete with natural disasters or piles of corpses lining the street, or create a vegan utopia with the Green Cities expansion, you are bound to have fun in this city building game.

 Cities: Skylines has all the tools to give building games experts everything they need to create wonderfully intricate cityscapes – and even more if you count the many Cities: Skylines mods.
 And they have done it without the always-online DRM nonsense of 2013’s SimCity.

 As much a physics puzzler as it is a bridge building game, Poly Bridge makes the depths of its maths-based mechanics accessible, so you can at least have a decent stab at getting people where they need to go without plunging them into the river below.

-Even if at first you do not succeed, the relaxing acoustic soundtrack and bright art style in this bridge building game will make you feel somewhat better about the watery graves you have just made for your poor passengers.
+Even if at first you do not succeed, the relaxing acoustic soundtrack and bright art style in this bridge building game will make you feel somewhat better about the watery graves you have just made for your poor passengers – as we found in our Poly Bridge review.
 With 24 challenges in the base version and hundreds more on Steam Workshop, Poly Bridge will keep you entertained for hours.